kbaseattic/assembly/doc/client_tutorial.md

 You can mix and match different preprocessing modules and assemblers to form multiple pipelines in one submission.
-For example, the following command will launch 4 pipelines and compare the resulting assemblies.
+For example, the following command will launch four pipelines and compare the resulting assemblies.

 ```inv
 ar-run --pair pe1.fq pe2.fq -p 'none tagdust' 'velvet kiki'
 ```

-The cartesian expansion of the pipeline expression generates 4 pipelines:
+The cartesian expansion of the pipeline expression generates four pipelines:
 ```
 velvet
 kiki